phpcommunity/phptestfest.org/docs/_tutorials/phpqa-tutorial.md

     title: Thousand Colors by Lucas Gallone
     credit: Photo by [Lucas Gallone](https://unsplash.com/photos/PVw_vtpCGaM).
 summary: >
-    Docker tools to easily create and run tests for the [PHP-SRC][php-src].
+    Docker tools to easily create and run tests for the [PHP-SRC](https://github.com/php/php-src).
 The intent of this library is to help any PHP developer to create PHPT tests for the language engine and its core extensions.
 ---
 ## How to get it?